 - Roman chamomile: Remember, this is the low-growing one often used as ground cover.
 Minimum pot size should be 12 inches wide by 8 inches deep, but wider is even better as it likes to spread.
 Depth isn’t as important here because chamomile in general has shallow roots.

 - German chamomile: Since it can reach up to 2 feet tall, this variety needs more room.
 Aim for a pot at least 12 inches wide and 12 inches deep or larger.
 This variety could do well in 10-gallon grow bags, which measure 12 inches wide and 16 inches deep.
-Just be sure to set the bags up on bricks or crates to allow adequate drainage.

 - What type of pot should I use?
 The main thing to consider here is moisture level.
 Since chamomile doesn’t like soggy soil, terra cotta, clay or fabric containers are preferable to plastic or glazed ceramic because they dry more easily in between waterings.